iontorrent/sdk-docs/source/api/references_auto_generated/location.rst

 	{
 	    "meta": {
+	        "limit": 1,
+	        "next": "/rundb/api/v1/location/?offset=1&limit=1&format=json",
+	        "offset": 0,
 	        "previous": null,
-	        "total_count": 2,
+	        "total_count": 2
-	        "offset": 0,
-	        "limit": 1,
-	        "next": "/rundb/api/v1/location/?offset=1&limit=1&format=json"
 	    },
 	    "objects": [
 	        {
+	            "comments": "A location which will not be assigned to any File Servers so that Rigs assigned to this location will not be treated as valid Rigs when ionCrawler attempts to find new raw data directories.
+This is so that we do not have to delete a Rig from the Rigs table but still want to prevent new Experiments from appearing associated with the Rig.", "defaultlocation": false,
+	            "id": 2,
 	            "name": "Disabled",
-	            "resource_uri": "/rundb/api/v1/location/2/",
+	            "resource_uri": "/rundb/api/v1/location/2/"
-	            "defaultlocation": false,
-	            "comments": "A location which will not be assigned to any File Servers so that Rigs assigned to this location will not be treated as valid Rigs when ionCrawler attempts to find new raw data directories.
-This is so that we do not have to delete a Rig from the Rigs table but still want to prevent new Experiments from appearing associated with the Rig.", "id": 2
 	        }
 	    ]
 	}